 Great Lakes Leadership

-Mr. Flickema holds a Bachelor of Science from Michigan State University in Microbiology and a Master of Science in Administration—Healthcare Administration concentration, from Central Michigan University as well as specialist certifications in microbiology from the American Society of Clinical Pathologists (ASCP).
+Flickema holds a Bachelor of Science in microbiology from Michigan State University and a Master of Science in administration -- healthcare administration concentration from Central Michigan University, as well as specialist certifications in microbiology from the American Society of Clinical Pathologists.

-He has been active in the Boy Scouts of American, the American Cancer Society-Relay for Life, as a volunteer for the American Red Cross sponsoring/coordinating blood drives and has participated in other state-wide and community organizations.
-He previously served for two periods on the Great Lakes Region Blood Services Board of Directors and most recently was the chair of that board.
+He has been active in the Boy Scouts of America, in the American Cancer Society-Relay for Life, as a volunteer coordinator of Red Cross blood drives and as participant in other statewide and community organizations.
+He previously served for two periods on the Great Lakes Blood Services Region board of directors and most recently was the chair of that board.